aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/_index.md

 **Steps:**

 1. Add some data to worksheet cells with the [**Cell**](https://reference.aspose.com/cells/python-net/aspose.cells/cell) object's [**put_value**](https://reference.aspose.com/cells/python-net/aspose.cells/cell/put_value) method.
 This will be used as the data source for the chart.
 1. Add a chart to the worksheet by calling the [**charts**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chartcollection) collection's [**add**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chartcollection/add) method, encapsulated in the [**Worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet) object.
 1. Specify the type of chart with the [**ChartType**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/charttype) enumeration.
 For example, the example below uses the [**ChartType.PYRAMID**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/charttype/) value as the chart type.
 1. Access the new [**Chart**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart) object from the [**charts**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chartcollection) collection by passing its index.
 1. Use any of the charting objects encapsulated in the [**Chart**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart) object to manage the chart.
 The example below uses the [**SeriesCollection**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/seriescollection) charting object to specify the chart's data source.

-When adding source data to chart, the data source can be a range of cells (such as "A1:C3"), or a sequence of non-contiguous cells (such as "A1, A3, A5"), or a sequence of values (such as "1,2,3").
+When adding source data to **a** chart, the data source can be a range of cells (such as "A1:C3"), or a sequence of non‑contiguous cells (such as "A1, A3, A5"), or a sequence of values (such as "1,2,3").

 These general steps allow you to create any type of chart.
 Use different charting objects to create different charts.

 It is possible to create many different types of charts with Aspose.Cells for Python via .NET.
-All standard charts supported by Aspose.Cells for Python via .NET are pre-defined in an enumeration named [**Aspose.Cells.Charts.ChartType**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/charttype).
+All standard charts supported by Aspose.Cells for Python via .NET are pre‑defined in an enumeration named [**Aspose.Cells.Charts.ChartType**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/charttype).

-The pre-defined chart types are:
+The pre‑defined chart types are:

 |**Chart Types**|**Description**|
 | :- | :- |